kunal-mittal-cs/fmcg-sales-supply-chain-intelligence/README.md

-# Sales Forecasting System
+# Enterprise Sales Forecasting System

-An end-to-end sales forecasting and analytics system using SQL, Python, Machine Learning, Power BI, and Streamlit.
+An end-to-end Enterprise sales forecasting and analytics system using SQL, Python, Machine Learning, Power BI, and Streamlit.

 ## 🔹 Project Overview
 This project simulates a real-world business pipeline where raw sales data is stored in a relational database, transformed using SQL, analyzed using Python, modeled using machine learning, visualized through Power BI, and deployed via a web application.